sjbennett123/polarlarp/content/background/bloody_fist.md

 *He stands with the power of undeath in and around him.
 His eyes are a white-ish blue like the undead he commands, the lack of pupils is a very sinister feeling when he gazes at you.
 His bone is covered in scars and markings of Undeath.
 He has a Chaos Star on his throat, necklace of bones hanging from his neck, and a Skull Staff in his hand ready to kill your friends and resurrect them for his legions without remorse…*

 Nur’gal was a very cruel young Orc.
 He would kill things just to see how they worked as an undead.
 People distanced themselves from Nur’gal as his necromantic practices got more intense.
 As for his practices, he was very good and thorough with his research.
-His newest ritual is to create a new type of Death Knight infused with the Black Shadows blessing.
+His newest ritual is to create a new type of Death Knight infused with the Black Shadow's blessing.
 He is responsible for the current Honor Guard ritual and strength but he isn’t happy with it and thinks he can make it better.
 If you can be made into a vessel for Undeath, Nur’gal will find a way to make you useful.

 #### Uktena Wolvesbane (Earth Spirit Healer)